 As a result, deleting a webpage on one device removes it automatically from Safari history on all your other devices.
 It’s a great time saver and precisely what most people will want to do anyway.
-Should you, however, prefer to have separate web browsing history on each device, consider disabling Safari sync in Settings > iCloud.
+Should you, however, prefer to have separate web browsing history on each device, consider disabling Safari sync in Settings/System Preferences > Apple ID > iCloud.

 Removing cherry-picked items from your Safari history on iOS and Mac is a sure-fire solution for the problem of unwanted history items surfacing in Safari’s suggestions in the search/URL bar.

 Privacy-minded parents who share devices with their kids will be happy learning they can take steps to ensure any webpage doesn’t show up in their browsing history.

 Or maybe you were just skimming through online shopping sites in search for the perfect holiday present for your significant other.
 In that case — unless you were shopping for presents in Safari’s private browsing mode — you don’t want your spouse to inadvertently spoil the surprise by stumbling upon your gift ideas in your browsing history.

 Speaking of Safari, Yosemite has introduced a change meant to promote a clean looking Search bar in Safari by hiding a portion of the URL after the the domain name and TLD (e.g. idownloadblog.com).